theadamsabra/portfolio/content/authors/admin/_index.md

   link: https://www.linkedin.com/in/adam-sabra/
 - icon: envelope
   icon_pack: fas
-  link: 'mailto:test@example.org'
+  link: 'mailto:adam@asabra.com'

-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+- icon: cv
-#   icon_pack: ai
+  icon_pack: ai
-#   link: files/cv.pdf
+  link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

 Adam Sabra is a budding Deep Learning Engineer graduating from the University of California, Davis as a Statistics major with a track focus in Machine Learning.
 He specializes in musical analysis via signal processing and deep learning techniques to quantify and separate various aspects of a song such as drums, bass, horns, and even vocals.
-Adam's main goal is to use these skills to forge a career path in audio research and even get a professorship down the line.
+Adam's main goal is to use these skills to forge a career path in audio research and even a professorship down the line.
 If he's not developing his thesis or this website further, you can find Adam watching movies, listening to new music, or collecting vinyl records.